andrewdavidmackenzie/flow/docs/first_flow/implementation.md

 # Running the flow

-This flow exists as a sample in the `flowr/examples/fibonacci` folder.
+This flow exists as an example in the `flowr/examples/fibonacci` folder.
 See the [root.toml](../../flowr/examples/fibonacci/root.toml) root flow definition file

 You can run this flow and observe its output from the terminal, while in the flow project root folder: